BenKadosh1/IDD-Fa19-Lab3/README.md

 ### 1. Reading and writing values to the Arduino EEPROM

 **a.
 Does it matter what actions are assigned to which state?
 Why?**
+???Yes it does. copy write read order.
+Also depends on dependency of action to state

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**
 Becuase we are in essence writing to secondary memory (non-volatile memory) looping through it indefinitely would cause an overflow.
 Furthermore, because the amount of memory is so small, we make the desired changes once in setup to avoid overloading the secondary memory with non-terminating code in the loop() function.
+In addition, we don't want to overwrite data as we loop.
 **c.
 How many byte-sized data samples can you store on the Atmega328?**
 1024 byte-size data samples, because each character occuppies one byte of memory and so there are 1024 bytes in total.
 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**